Getting a Credit Card in China for Expats

 For those who do travel overseas and not just in China, it would make sense to get a card that is part of the Visa or Mastercard global network.
 If you do it correctly, then the only “flight risk” you should have to worry about is making your connecting flight in Hong Kong.

-12 thoughts on “Getting a Credit Card in China for Expats”
+12 responses to “Getting a Credit Card in China for Expats”

 Is this fortune 500 = success thing just a bit of a myth or does anyone have any experience of successful applications?
 As far as I can remember none of the forms actually asked whether your company is fortune 500 listed or not.
 During the application for the last one I even mentioned to the guy in the bank that my company was, but he just gave me a patronising look as if to say ‘that’s great, good for you – have a biscuit’.